Unramifiedness of Galois representations arising from Hilbert modular surfaces: Hecke operators at in characteristic

+Ideally, we would like to extend $\eta$ to a morphism over the toroidal compactification and show that this construction does not depend on the choice of the cone decomposition of $\calM_\gothc(\gothp)$.
+(In particular, we could consider the universal semi-abelian varieties and show that the corresponding map $\beta''_\kappa$ is divisible by the correct power of $\varpi$.)
+However, we content ourselves by making a remark that one can certainly define $\eta$ over the \emph{generic} fiber of the toroidal compactification (just as how we define tame Hecke operators before), therefore, for some positive integer $M$, $p^M\eta$ extends uniquely to a morphism $p^M\eta: R\pi_{1*}\pi_2^*\omega'^\kappa \to \omega^\kappa$ in $D^b_\mathrm{coh}(\Sh^\tor)$.
+(But then Proposition~\ref{P:Tp factor}, or more precisely Proposition~\ref{P:image p^g}, below shows that $\eta$ itself extends uniquely to a morphism $\eta: R\pi_{1*}\pi_2^*\omega'^\kappa \to \omega^\kappa$.)

-Now the key technical result is the following \begin{proposition} Assume that the weight $\kappa$ satisfies $\sum_{\tau\in \Sigma_\gothp} k_\tau \geq ef$ and the following conditions:
+Now the key technical result is the following. \begin{proposition} Assume that the weight $\kappa$ satisfies $\sum_{\tau\in \Sigma_\gothp} k_\tau \geq ef$ and the following conditions:

-Then the morphism $\eta$ in $D^b_\mathrm{coh}(\Sh)$ uniquely factors as
+Then the morphism $p^M\eta$ in $D^b_\mathrm{coh}(\Sh^\tor)$ uniquely factors as

-where the second map is the multiplication by $p^f$. \end{proposition} Note that the condition~\eqref{E:ampleness condition} automatically forces all $k_\tau \geq 0$ for $\tau \in \Sigma_\gothp$.
-Also, we must point out that the condition~\eqref{E:ampleness condition} is very close to the conjectural ampleness condition in \cite[Theorem~1.9]{tian-xiao}, at least when $\gothp$ is unramified over $p$.
+where the second map is the multiplication by $p^{f+M}$. \end{proposition} Note that the condition~\eqref{E:ampleness condition} automatically forces all $k_\tau \geq 0$ for $\tau \in \Sigma_\gothp$.
+We also point out that the condition~\eqref{E:ampleness condition} is similar to the conjectural ampleness condition in \cite[Theorem~1.9]{tian-xiao}, at least when $\gothp$ is unramified over $p$.